camunda/camunda-docs-manual/content/installation/full/wls/manual.md

 1. Open the Oracle WebLogic Server Administration Console.
 2. Navigate to the **"Domain structure / YOUR_DOMAIN / Deployments"** page.
 3. Select the **"Install"** button.
-4. Using the File Browser, select the `camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear` from the modules folder of the camunda BPM platform for Oracle WebLogic Application Server distribution and continue to the **"Next"** page.
+4. Using the File Browser, select the `camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear` from the modules folder of the Camunda BPM platform for Oracle WebLogic Application Server distribution and continue to the **"Next"** page.
 5. Select **"Install this deployment as an application"** and continue to the **"Next"** page.
 6. Fill in `camunda-bpm-platform` as name for the enterprise application deployment.
 This setting is **mandatory** and **MUST NOT** be changed.

-{{< img src="ear-name.png" title="EAR Name" >}}
+{{< img src="../img/ear-name.png" title="EAR Name" >}}

 7. Continue to the **"Next"** page.
 8. Select **"Yes, take me to the deployment's configuration screen"** and click the **"Finish"** button to complete the installation.